dmbarbour/glas/docs/GlasDesign.md

 ## Annotations

-Programs in glas systems will generally embed annotations to support *instrumentation, validation, optimization*, and other non-functional features.
+Programs in glas systems will integrate annotations to support *instrumentation, validation, optimization*, and other non-functional features.
 As a general rule, annotations should not influence observable behavior except through reflection APIs and performance.

 Proposed representation in abstract assembly:

         (%an (%an.dbg.log Chan Message) Operation)

-In this case '(%an.dbg.log ...)' can be replaced by any annotation AST constructor.
-If '%an.dbg.log' is not recognized by the runtime, we can warn on the first encounter then ignore further such annotations.
-Users could suppress warnings if the runtime recognizes '(%an.nowarn AnnoAST)' or through configuration.
+We always annotate an Operation.
+But, within a sequence, we'll often annotate a no-op.
+If an annotation like '%an.dbg.log' is not recognized, we can report a warning then simply evaluate Operation.
+To suppress warnings, we could recognize something like `(%an.nowarn (...))`, or suppress control warnings through the configuration.

 Annotations can also be expressed at other layers:

-* In the data layer, a runtime might record some annotations to support acceleration or dynamic enforcement of abstract and linear types, but a user can only access this through reflection APIs.
-* In the namespace layer, we might use 'foo.\#doc' for documentation or 'foo.\#test.\*' for a test suite.
-The runtime will usually ignore namespace-layer annotations, but they can be useful for external tools.
-* In the source layer, annotations are expressed as associated hidden subfolders.
-For example, a ".pki/" subfolder could contain signed manifests and signed certifificates for signators.
+* A runtime may encode metadata within data.
+This metadata should be serializable, e.g. via [glas object](GlasObject.md), thus may be integrated in cache or persistent state.
+* A namespace may encode metadata based on naming conventions, e.g. 'foo.\#doc', and 'foo.\#type'.
+These annotations would be visible to tools that browse or analyze a namespace.
+* The module system may recognize hidden subfolders like ".pki/" or ".glas/".
+This can contain metadata such as signed manifests and public key certificates, stable GUIDs for location-independence of folders, and cached hints for a theorem prover.

 ## Instrumentation

-We might annotate our programs to record some extra information to support debugging.
-This includes logging, profiling, or recording a computation.
+Instrumentation is expressed using annotations.
+This includes logging, profiling, or tracing a computation.

         log (Chan, Message) { Operation }
-        prof (Chan, DynamicIndex) { Operation }
+        profile (Chan, DynamicIndex) { Operation }
-        record (Chan, Cond) { Operation }
+        trace (Chan, Cond) { Operation }

         (%an (%an.dbg.log Chan Message) Operation)
         (%an (%an.dbg.prof Chan DynamicIndex) Operation)
-        (%an (%an.dbg.rec Chan Cond) Operation)
+        (%an (%an.dbg.trace Chan Cond) Operation)

 The log Message should either be a read-only computation or computable within a hierarchical transaction.
 Conditional logging is supported by returning an 'empty' message.
 Logging over an operation is interesting; depending on configuration for Chan, this can support random samples or adding Message to a stack trace.
 In context of transaction loop applications - with forks and incremental computing - we might render logs to a user as a time-varying tree instead of a message stream.

 Profiling should record things useful for understanding performance.
 Entry and exit counts, time spent, memory allocated, etc..
 In context of transaction loop applications, we might keep stats related to stability and incremental computing, aborting on read-write conflict, and so on.

-A runtime can also be asked to record information to replay an Operation, and perhaps more based on configuration.
-Recording can be a convenient alternative to breakpoints in cases where users don't intend to interfere with the computation.
-We might keep the recording based on whether Cond was true at any point in Operation.
+If asked to 'trace' an Operation, the runtime may conditionally record enough information to replay that operation in slow motion.
+This serves as a convenient alternative to breakpoints in many use cases.

-In each case 'Chan' is a statically evaluated expression to support configuration, i.e. such that we can disable certain log messages, or configure logging to sample randomly during Operation.
-We can easily extend this with a scope to 'translate' channels within Operation.
-Perhaps:
+In each case 'Chan' is a statically evaluated such that we can selectively disable log messages or assertions, or configure how they are handled over a complex Operation.
+For even more flexible and precise configuration of debugging, we can also rewrite Chan:

         debug-scope (ChanRewrite) { Operation }
         (%an (%an.dbg.scope ChanRewrite) Operation)

-In this case ChanRewrite represents a static `Chan -> Chan` function that is logically applied to '%an.dbg.\*' channels within Operation.
-This allows more precise configuration of logging, but it does complicate efficient implementation.
+In this case, ChanRewrite should be a `Chan -> Chan` function that we apply at compile time.

-*Note:* Non-deterministic choice in a log message or recording condition might be interpreted as a composition, i.e. set of messages, all conditions are true.
-For profiling dynamic index, we might heuristically split costs.
+*Note:* Non-deterministic choice in a log message or recording condition will be heuristically interpreted as a composition: all conditions, a set of messages, etc..
+Depending on configuration of Chan, we could try to evaluate every case or just one choice randomly.

 ## Performance

-Annotations will guide performance features - acceleration, caching, laziness, parallelism, use of content-addressed storage.
-They might also guide JIT compilation and optimizers directly, such as guiding partial evaluation or inlining.
+Annotations guide performance features - acceleration, caching, laziness, parallelism, JIT compilation, tail-call optimization, use of content-addressed storage, etc..

 ### Acceleration

-Acceleration is a pattern that lets a runtime introduce 'performance' primitives separately from 'semantic' primitives.
-For example, instead of directly introducing a new primitive for '%matrix.mul', we might write `(%an %accel.matrix.mul ReferenceImpl)`.
-A subset of runtimes might recognize this annotation, optionally validate ReferenceImpl, then substitute the ReferenceImpl with a built-in implementation.

-There is plenty of benefit in accelerating matrices, graphs, sets, relational databases (i.e. a dict of lists of dicts), and other types, so long as they are widely useful.
-However, among the best use cases is accelerated eval of an abstract CPU or GPU.
-The accelerator can validate memory safety and 'compile' code for actual hardware.
-If we want cryptography, physics simulations, or LLMs available as 'pure functions' in glas systems, this would be a good approach.

-There are caveats.
-Acceleration of floating point arithmetic is a hassle due to inconsistencies between processors, so we might stick with integers.
-If necessary, we can still access hardware through an effects API, perhaps indirectly via FFI.
+There are many functions that are difficult to implement efficiently within the glas program model due to lack of static types or suitable 'primitive' operations.
+In these cases, we can provide a slower reference implementation, then use an annotation to ask a runtime to replace the reference implementation with a high-performance built-in.
+Example:

+        (%an (%an.accel.matrix.mul "double") ReferenceImpl)

+In practice, the reference implementation will alias a separate definition.
+This allows for users to define automatic tests that compare the reference implementation with the accelerated version and verify consistency.
+A runtime may also integrate built-in verification, but it will often be limited due to concerns of performance or bloat.

+As needed, the runtime shall leverage specialized under-the-hood representations to support accelerated functions.
+For example, a matrix of floating point numbers might be represented as one large binary together with some metadata for dimensions.
+An accelerated list might be represented using finger-tree ropes.
+We could also accelerate structs, arrays of structs, and virtual machine states.

+Acceleration adds a fair bit of implementation and verification overhead.
+It is best to accelerate widely useful types - matrices, graphs, sets, relational databases, etc..
+We can accelerate a few specialized functions (e.g. "sha512") to support bootstrap.
+But ideally we eventually replace any specialized functions with widely useful accelerated 'eval' of memory-safe operations on an abstract CPU or GPGPU.

+A relevant concern with acceleration is that not all hardware-supported operations are portable.
+This is especially the case for floating point computations, e.g. some processors use 80-bit internal representations.
+In this case, either our ReferenceImpl must account for the target processor (perhaps configured via '%env.arch.\*') or the accelerated implementation must trade some performance for portability.

+*Aside:* We may need logical [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization) to accelerate unlabeled graph structures.
+The under-the-hood representation would not be canonical.

 ### Laziness and Parallelism

-A subset of computations, especially pure functions, can be safely deferred.
-The deferred computation can later be forced, or sent to a background worker to handle in parallel.
+A subset of expressions are purely functional or read their environment without modifying it.
+In these cases, we can capture a snapshot of the relevant environment, then defer the computation until it is needed, or evaluate in parallel between transactions.
+Of course, the snapshot and indirection does introduce some overhead, so this is most suitable for relatively expensive computations.

-        (%an (%an.lazy.thunk) Expr)        # defer eval of type of Expr, immediately return thunk (%an (%an.lazy.force) Thunk)       # force evaluation of a thunk, returning the data (%an (%an.lazy.spark) Thunk)       # add thunk to a pool, eventually will be forced
+        (%an (%an.lazy.thunk) Expr)     # defer eval of type of Expr, returns abstract thunk (%an (%an.lazy.force) Thunk)    # force evaluation of a thunk, returning the data (%an (%an.lazy.spark) Thunk)    # adds thunk to a thread pool, force in background

-I assume *explicit* laziness for glas systems.
-Under this assumption, it would be a type error to 'force' or 'spark' data that is not a thunk, and we can construct have lazy lazy values that must be forced twice.
-This discourages unnecessary use of laziness, and also reduces the burden for a superbly efficient implementation of laziness.

-Laziness is very troublesome in open systems.
-To keep it simple, lazy data will be runtime scoped.
+This API makes thunks explicit.
+Alternatively, we could support thunks that are implicitly forced when we attempt to observe a value.
+However, for my vision of glas systems, it's more convenient if laziness is explicit and well-integrated with the type system.
+Thunks can be runtime-scoped, and it's an error to thunk an Expr that has observable effects.

-### Content Addressed Storage
+### Content-Addressed Storage

 To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to higher-latency storage (e.g. disk or network).
-Programmers may use `(%an (%an.cas Hint) BigDataExpr)` annotations to guide this behavior, with Hint potentially suggesting minimum and maximum chunk sizes and other heuristic guidance.
-The actual conversion may be deferred, performed only when the garbage collector is looking for opportunities to recover memory, or when the hash might be useful for memoization.

-In context of serialization - distributed runtimes, database storage, or remote procedure calls - we can lazily fetch fragments of data as needed, supporting incremental upload and download.
-If we find ourselves repeatedly communicating content-addressed data between runtimes (e.g. via remote procedure calls) we could use integrate content delivery networks to spread the network pressure.
+        (%an (%an.cas.stow OptionalHints) BigDataExpr)
+        (%an (%an.cas.load) StowedData)

+Use of 'stow' doesn't immediately write the value to disk.
+It may wrap or associate the data with a little runtime metadata and cache, deferring actual storage guided by hints and heuristics.
+For example, we could wait for actual memory pressure, letting the garbage collector decide when to store the data and remove it from memory.
+Data below a size threshold may be kept in local memory regardless.

+Use of 'load' is provides access previously stowed data.
+It is feasible to support transparent stowage with implicit 'load', but it's inefficient to check for content-addressed representations on every arithmetic operation.
+That said, we could support specialized variants for implicit load of finger-tree ropes and such, integrating with accelerated representations.

+Content-addressed data interacts very nicely with memoization, orthogonal persistence, and distributed programs where large but infrequently-updated data structures are passed around (e.g. audio or video media, context dictionaries).
+This also integrates very easily with content delivery networks.

-### Memoization
+### Caching

 When applying a pure function to immutable data, we can use a secure hash as a lookup key.
 A persistent memoization table allows sharing work between applications.
+This isn't optimal - we could be including features of the data that aren't observed by the function - but it's a very simple basis for work sharing, and users can apply some extra processing to isolate relevant input prior to memoization.

-In glas systems, we'll rely on persistent memoization as a basis for incremental compilation.
+In glas systems, we'll rely on persistent memoization as a primary basis for incremental compilation.
 To work with large data, we should use content-addressed data to reduce the effective size of the argument.

+### Program Rewrites?
+Defer.

+Mapping two *pure* functions over a list, e.g. `map f . map g`, is equivalent to mapping the composite function, `map (f . g)`.
+For map-reduce over a list, we can parallelize and distribute computation if the sum operation is associative.
+There are many similar observations on programs.
+However, it's difficult to *prove* such optimizations are safe.

+What can be done?
+One viable option is metaprogramming, letting users build a DSL that performs the optimizations when compiled further.
+Another is proof-carrying code, extending the program with proof hints.
+We could also use annotations as a sort of "trust me, bro" to the compiler, insisting a function is associative or commutative or monotonic or whatever without a proof.
+In the latter case, trust may be contingent on PKI, similar to application access to FFI.

+At the moment, I won't pursue these optimizations too far at the runtime layer, leaving it to DSLs and metaprogramming.
+But it's certainly an area where we could obtain some significant returns on investment as the glas system matures.

-### Pre-Warming
+### Warmed Applications

-We can evaluate application-layer 'start' and 'step' operations at compile time.
+We can evaluate application-layer 'start' and 'step' operations at compile time, insofar as they don't immediately await response from FFI or other external sources.
 The compiler would simulate state, non-deterministic choice, and other runtime features, pausing computation for anything it cannot handle.
 The compiler can decide based on heuristic space-time tradeoffs whether to include initialized state and partially evaluated transactions in a compiled image.
 With guidance from application settings, a compiler could also perform a series of 'http' requests and cache the results.

 ## Validation